jialianglj-shk/research-learning-agent/README.md

 - A working CLI-based AI assistant
 - Strong typing and schemas for future expansion
 - Planning and clarification loop
+- Tool use and evidence citations
+- Adapting asnwer style and sepc based on learning intent

-Later weeks will add tool use, personalization, memory, and a web UI.
+Later weeks will add memory, and a web UI.

 ## What the Agent Does
 The agent is a CLI-based AI assistant that supports **personalized learning and research**.